Pete's Dragon (2016 film)

 Pete's Dragon is a 2016 American fantasy adventure film directed by David Lowery, written by Lowery and Toby Halbrooks, and produced by James Whitaker.
-The film is a live-action remake of Disney's 1977 live-action/traditionally animated musical film of the same name, although the 2016 live-action film is not a musical.
+The film is a remake of Disney's 1977 film of the same name, although the 2016 film is not a musical.
 The film stars Bryce Dallas Howard, Oakes Fegley, Wes Bentley, Karl Urban, Oona Laurence, and Robert Redford.
 The film tells the story of an orphaned feral boy who befriends a dragon in the Pacific Northwest, and the ensuing repercussions of their discovery by the town's residents.

-Pete's Dragon premiered at the El Capitan Theatre on August 8, 2016, and was theatrically released in the United States in 2D, Disney Digital 3-D, and RealD 3D formats on August 12, 2016, by Walt Disney Studios Motion Pictures.
-The film received positive reviews from critics and grossed over $143 million worldwide against a $65 million production budget.
+Pete's Dragon premiered at the El Capitan Theatre on August 8, 2016, and was theatrically released in the United States on August 12, 2016, by Walt Disney Studios Motion Pictures.
+The film received positive reviews from critics, and grossed $143.7 million worldwide against a $65 million production budget.

 Plot

-In 1977, 5-year-old Pete Healy is on a road trip with his parents when their car flips after nearly colliding with a deer.
-Pete's parents are killed but he survives and is chased into the forest by a wolf pack, then rescued by a large dragon with wings, green fur, and yellow eyes.
-Pete and the dragon quickly bond; Pete names the dragon Elliot after the lost-puppy character in his favorite book, and Elliot becomes protective of Pete.
+In 1977, 5-year-old Pete Healy is on a road trip with his parents when their car flips over after nearly colliding with a deer.
+Pete's parents are killed but he survives and is pursued into the forest by a wolf pack, then saved by a large dragon with wings, green fur, and yellow eyes.
+Pete grows attached to the dragon and names him Elliot after a character in his favorite book.

-Six years later in 1983, 11-year-old Pete spots a lumberjack crew chopping down trees near his home.
-Natalie, the daughter of ethical site foreman Jack, spots and chases him.
+Six years later, in 1983, Pete spots a lumberjack crew chopping down trees near his home.
+Natalie, the daughter of ethical site foreman Jack, spots and pursues him.
 When she accidentally falls from a tree, her screams attract Jack and his girlfriend, park ranger Grace Meacham.
 Pete tries to run away, but Gavin, Jack's ruthless brother, accidentally knocks him unconscious.
 After realizing that Pete has vanished, Elliot stumbles around looking for him and ends up knocking over a tree near the lumber camp, leading Gavin to organize a hunting party to find him.
 Meanwhile, Pete awakens in a local hospital; he escapes and tries to return to the forest.

 Gavin and his men locate Pete and Elliot's treehouse, but when they try to search it, Elliot reveals himself and scares them away.
 He follows them to town trying to find Pete.
 When he sees Pete settling in with Grace's family, he leaves.
 Pete gives Grace a drawing of Elliot and she shows her father, Conrad, who says he discovered the same dragon as a young man.
 He advises her to trust Pete and find Elliot.